tailbits/mason/README.md

 To illustrate the derefeencing, take a look at the [example/schemaexample/main.go](example/schemaexample/main.go), which recreates the `POST /increment` handler from the counter example, but this time, returns a `server` key in the response.
 The server key contains a timestamp, and we also add a `GET /healthcheck` endpoint that returns the same key in it's response.

-First, let's setup the `GET /healthcheck` output model and handler
+First, let's setup the `GET /healthcheck` output model and handler.

 ```go
   var _ model.Entity = (*Response)(nil)